catrincm/truthandsemantics-website/content/home/events.md

   view = 2
 +++

 Together with [Foundational Studies Bristol Group](http://www.bristol.ac.uk/philosophy/research/foundational-studies/) we host a regular series of talks.
-See [FSB-calendar](http://www.bristol.ac.uk/philosophy/research/foundational-studies/events/) for more information.
+See the [FSB-calendar](http://www.bristol.ac.uk/philosophy/research/foundational-studies/events/) for more information.